Canonical domains for coadjoint orbits: Appendix: The domain of the complexified Liouville vector field

-The equality is valid on any connected open neighborhood of $X^*$ in $\cA$. \end{lemma} \begin{proof} Because $X^*\subset X$ is an open subset of a real form for $\cO$ it suffices to prove (\ref{eq:Liouville-Hamiltonian}) the equality on points of $X^*$:
+The equality is valid on any connected open neighborhood of $X^*$ in $\cA$. \end{lemma} \begin{proof} Because $X^*\subset X$ is an open subset of a real form of $\cO$, it suffices to prove (\ref{eq:Liouville-Hamiltonian}) the equality in points of $X^*$:

 This equality is equivalent to the one obtained by taking contraction with $\Omega$,

 which leads us to proving the equality of holomorphic 1-forms: